AJ-gohan/marketMaker/README.md

 # marketMaker
 market maker for 1fox trading platform

-This is a simple market maker or 1fox Bitcoin market.
+This is a simple market maker for 1fox Bitcoin market.